Milford Sound vs Doubtful Sound: Which to Choose?

 Doubtful Sound

 Doubtful Sound is one of the largest fiords in New Zealand and much larger than Milford Sound.
 While the mountains might not be as dramatic as Milford’s, they are no less stunning or impressive.
-A trip to Doubtful Sound really shows off the scale of Fiordland.
+With incredible sheer cliffs, native rainforest and endless waterfalls, a trip to Doubtful Sound really shows off the true beauty of Fiordland.

 I don’t enjoy comparing natural wonders, especially when they are both so beautiful.
 Milford Sound and Doubtful Sound both show off New Zealand’s unique and wondrous beauty in different ways.